Oct 4 |

 An instantly easy DIY project is repainting or restoring anything you find secondhand- don’t let a chipped paint job or plain frame deter you, just slap on a fresh coat of primer and Bedazzle away in orange and black.

 You can also create a banner, such as the one shown below.
-A search engine can easily point you to step-by-step processes for creating fabulous banners and signs using fabric, stencils, paint, and patience.
+A replacement engine can easily point you to step-by-step processes for creating fabulous banners and signs using fabric, stencils, paint, and patience.

 Pumpkins, autumn vegetables, and natural wheat grass make wonderful organic décor.